The Sharp: 1993: This Is the Sharp

 In May 1993, the band released "Train of Thought", the lead single from their debut studio album.
 It was co-produced by Mainsbridge with Peter Farnan (of Boom Crash Opera).

 The Sharp released their debut album, This Is the Sharp, in September 1993, which was co-produced by Farnan, Mainsbridge and the group.
 It peaked at No. 13 on the ARIA Albums Chart.
 They promoted the album with an Australian tour as a support act for United States group, Spin Doctors.
 At the ARIA Awards of 1993 the Sharp received two nominations for "Talking Sly", ARIA Award for Breakthrough Artist – Single and Best Video (directed by Chris Langman).

 Further singles reached the top 50 of the ARIA Singles Chart including "Scratch My Back" and "Yeah I Want You".
-The latter had four cover version of work by The Cure ("The Love Cats"), Blondie ("Hangin' on the Telephone"), Lou Reed ("Vicious") and The Violent Femmes ("Add It Up").
+The latter had four cover versions of work by The Cure ("The Love Cats"), Blondie ("Hangin' on the Telephone"), Lou Reed ("Vicious") and The Violent Femmes ("Add It Up").
 Collins explained "We've been playing these songs in our live set on and off for the past two years and we've created our own versions of them."

 The Sharp were parodied in the second season of the ABC's sketch comedy series The Late Show in 1993.
 Jason Stephens, Rob Sitch, and Santo Cilauro portrayed The Sharp in "Skivvies are Back," a parody of the music video for the band's song "Scratch My Back."
 This sketch can be found in the VHS release The Best Bits of The Late Show Volume 3 and the DVD release The Best Bits of the Late Show: Champagne Edition.